Design of quantum optical experiments with logic artificial intelligence: Discussion and conclusions

 \section{Discussion and conclusions}

 We have shown how logic AI can contribute to the discovery of novel quantum optical setups and experiments.
-We introduce a Boolean encoding of the graph representation of these setups and present a mapping between the state preparation problem and a $k-$SAT.
+We introduce a Boolean encoding of the graph representation of these setups and present a mapping from the state preparation problem to a $k-$SAT.
 With this approach, we can check the conjecture that it is not possible to generate a GHZ state of $n$ parties and $d\geq n/2$ dimensions using these experiments.
-Then, we design a logic-heuristic algorithm, \textsc{Klaus}, which starting from the complete graph, it finds the minimal representation that corresponds to the generation of the target state.
-We benchmark \textsc{Klaus} with the state-of-the-art algorithm Theseus \cite{krenn2020conceptual}, based on numerical optimization. \textsc{Klaus} is on average faster than Theseus and it finds the minimal graphs for the different test states.
+Then, we design a logic-heuristic algorithm, \textsc{Klaus}, which starting from the complete graph, finds the minimal representation that corresponds to the generation of the target state.
+We benchmark \textsc{Klaus} with the state-of-the-art algorithm Theseus \cite{krenn2020conceptual}, based on numerical optimization. \textsc{Klaus} is on average comparable in execution time or faster than Theseus and it finds the minimal graphs for the different test states.
 We also show how Theseus, a continuous optimization algorithm, can be improved with the assistance of \textsc{Klaus}, a logic-based algorithm.